philipdarke/simple-thesis/README.md

 1. Create an empty repository on GitHub for your thesis.
 2. Set up Git, commit the template thesis and push to GitHub.
 3. Make regular commits to back up your work. **The PDF will build each time you push to GitHub.
-Go to Actions, choose the most recent commit and click `thesis` under Artifacts to download the PDF.**
+Go to Actions, choose the most recent commit and click `thesis-[TIMESTAMP]` under Artifacts to download the PDF.**

 ### :computer: Building the PDF locally